BloomTechBuildWeeks/Unit1Marketing/README.md

-# Unit1Marketing
+# Marketing Pages for Build Weeks Products

-A list of default marketing page templates for Build Weeks projects.
+Here is a curated listed of responsive templates for use in your Build Week projects.